KTH/style/apps/style-web/src/pages/style/en/guides/browser-screen-resolutions.md

 1. Always use features supported in **all stable versions** of core browsers (as defined below).
 2. Do not use features marked as [experimental, deprecated or obsolete by MDN](https://developer.mozilla.org/en-US/docs/MDN/Writing_guidelines/Experimental_deprecated_obsolete).
 For example, do not use [`virtualkeyboardpolicy`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/virtualkeyboardpolicy)
 3. No accessibility or major usability issues should be present in browsers that are less than 24 months old.
-4. It is ok to offer a slightly degraded experience for users that have browsers older than 6 months (see example).
+4. It is ok to offer a slightly degraded experience for users that have browsers older than 6 months.

    Avoid using polyfills or "hacks" to force an optimal experience to all users